"Doctor," Wyn said as she watched him step back from the console

 His regenerative genes repaired the burnt flesh almost instantly.
 But

-it was a thoroughly unpleasant experience and he didn't expect it to cease
+it was a thoroughly unpleasant experience and he didn’t expect it

-planet he had ever set foot on did not work here.
+day on every planet he had ever set foot on did not work here.

 And yet, night did fall.
 He had been walking for what his personal body